 Overtime is paid for hours worked that exceed (40) hours of actual time on the job during a pay week.
-To determine eligibility during a specific week, an employee should add up the employee's total hours worked and subtract any time taken as sick, vacation, or personal time (paid holidays count as time worked).
+To determine eligibility during a specific week, an employee should add up the employee's total hours worked and subtract any time taken as sick, vacation, or personal time.
 If the total is in excess of forty (40) hours, the employee will be paid at the rate of time and a half for those hours above forty (40).
 The remaining time, that is the sick, vacation, or personal time, while not part of the overtime calculation, is paid as straight time at an employee's regular hourly wage rate.